sebproell/4C/doc/readthedocs/index.rst

 |FOURC| not only provides ready-to-use simulation capabilities for a variety of physical models,
-including single fields such as solids and structures, fluids, or scalar transport, and multi-physics coupling and interactions between several fields, but also a modular software environment for research in mathematical modeling and numerical methods.
+including single fields such as solids and structures, fluids, or scalar transport, and multiphysics coupling and interactions between several fields, but also a modular software environment for research in mathematical modeling and numerical methods.
 Pre- and post-processing tools facilitate the use of |FOURC| within streamlined application workflows in science and engineering.
 For spatial discretization, |FOURC| mostly relies on finite element methods (FEM, CutFEM).